great-expectations/great_expectations/docs/guides/expectations/features_custom_expectations/how_to_add_spark_support_for_an_expectation.md

 - `@column_pair_condition_partial` for Column Pair Map Expectations
 - `@multicolumn_condition_partial` for Multicolumn Map Expectations

-These decorators expect an appropriate `engine=` argument.
+These decorators expect an appropriate `engine` argument.
 In this case, we'll pass our `SparkDFExecutionEngine`.
 The decorated method takes in a Spark `Column` object and will either return a `pyspark.sql.functions.function` or a `pyspark.sql.Column.function` that Great Expectations will use to generate the appropriate SQL queries.

 For our Custom Column Aggregate Expectation `ExpectColumnMaxToBeBetweenCustom`, we're going to leverage PySpark's `max` SQL Function and the `@column_aggregate_partial` decorator.